rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

 ### Why do I have a red Lock on a file or folder?

-Nautilus, like every other GUI file manager, uses icons to represent files and folders.
+Files, like every other GUI file manager, uses icons to represent files and folders.
 If the icon has a green check mark in it, you have full access to the file or folder.

 If the icon has a red lock in it, you don’t have full permissions to the file or folder.
-Here is a screenshot of Nautilus showing one file with a green check mark and one with a red x.
+Here is a screenshot of Files showing one file with a green check mark and one with a red x.

 <p align="center" width="60%">
     <img width="80%" src="https://github.com/rikosintie/Ubuntu4NetworkEngineers/blob/main/images/red-lock.png" alt="File that you don't have permissions to">